 - Verify grant documentation with proposal/budget indicating amount allowed for conference meals.
 (Conference meals can be no more than the budgeted amount.)

-- If PAR was completed to add conference cost, include this documentation.
+- If PMR was completed to add conference cost, include this documentation.

 - Invoice must be signed by the Department Head or Dean.